ATNU/hands-on-server/README.md

 [Tiago Sousa Garcia](https://www.ncl.ac.uk/elll/staff/profile/tiagosousa-garcia.html#publications)

 ## Environment variables
+The server runs locally with the following environment variables stored in a .env file stored at the root level.
 DB_CONNECTION_STRING=mongodb://localhost:27017/hands-on-db
-JWT_SECRET=6B0EDC1A5FD312AE153C10BDF3E9D761020624F22E62BA5791A4A2B798576E81
+JWT_SECRET

 ## Running the app
 The server and client must be run in conjunction with either a locally installed version of mongoDB or mongoDB running in Docker.
-You must have an .env file at the root of the repo with the JWT_SECRET and DB_CONNECTION_STRING environment variable set (or set this variable in another way).
+You must have an .env file at the root of the repo with the JWT_SECRET and DB_CONNECTION_STRING environment variable set (or set this variable in another way, e.g. through a docker compose file).

 ```bash